Webinar. Brethren Academy for Ministerial Leadership & Bethany Theological Seminary.

 Leadership: Rev. Deb Oskin, EA, NTPI Fellow, has been doing clergy tax returns since 1989, when her husband became pastor of a small Church of the Brethren congregation.
 She has learned the problems and pitfalls associated with the IRS’s identification of clergy as “hybrid employees,” from both personal (pastor’s wife) and professional (H&R Block agent) perspectives.
 During her twelve years with H&R Block (2000-11), she achieved their highest level of expertise certification as a master tax adviser and of teaching certification as a certified advanced instructor.
 Having earned the status of enrolled agent with the IRS, she is also qualified to represent clients to the IRS.

-Deb was called by the Living Peace Church of the Brethren in Columbus, Ohio, to be their peace minister to the wider community in 2004 and served as Southern Ohio District’s board chair from 2007-11.
+Deb was called by the Living Peace Church of the Brethren in Columbus, Ohio, to be their peace minister to the wider community in 2004.
+She served as Southern Ohio District’s Board Chair from 2007-2011, and is District Moderator for 2018.
 She also works closely with several interfaith peace organizations in central Ohio and currently operates her own independent tax service specializing in clergy taxes.